WICG/file-system-access/AccessHandle.md

 ## Trying It Out

-A prototype of access handles is available in Chrome.
+A prototype of the synchronous surface (i.e., *createSyncAccessHandles()* and the *FileSystemSyncAccessHandle* object) is available in Chrome.
 If you're using version 95 or higher, you can enable it by launching Chrome with the `--enable-blink-features=FileSystemAccessAccessHandle` flag or enabling "Experimental Web Platform features" in "chrome://flags".
-If you're using version 94, launch chrome with the `--enable-features=FileSystemAccessAccessHandle` flag.
+If you're using version 94, launch Chrome with the `--enable-features=FileSystemAccessAccessHandle` flag.

 Sync access handles are available in an Origin Trial, starting with Chrome 95.